 I am skeptical when anyone calls themselves an expert.
 I’m not an expert.
 All I can tell you is that I love making food for people and I seem to be pretty darn good at it, or everyone is being too kind to say otherwise.

 I buy and use the thermometers that I review on a daily basis.
 I know how important their role is in creating the best food possible.

 I would like to think I’ve learned a lot but every day presents new opportunities.
 Today’s opportunity is deciding if this thermometer is worth your hard-earned money.

 The Bluetooth Range of the ThermoPro TP25 Wireless Meat Thermometer

 The ThermoPro TP25 claims to have an impressive 495 feet Bluetooth range.
 Like most Bluetooth technologies, the range of the signal is dependent on many factors.

 Factors such as obstructions like walls, metal objects, trees, and other such obstacles will indeed distort the signal.

 However, the most important factor for the Bluetooth range of a meat thermometer is the Bluetooth capabilities of your receiving device.
 You can have the strongest Bluetooth transmission signal going to your smartphone or tablet, but if your devices aren’t good at picking up Bluetooth signals then it doesn’t matter.

 You will see the differences in Bluetooth range play out in this review.
-I tested the Bluetooth range of all the thermometers on a 4th Generation Ipad (8 years old), a Google Pixel 2 phone, and an iPhone 7.
-(Condolences to Jitterbug users, I’m trying to get my hands on one.)
+I tested the Bluetooth range of all the thermometers on a 4th Generation Ipad, a Google Pixel 2 phone, and an iPhone 7.

 To test the Bluetooth signal between multiple walls and obstacles, I prepared a sous vide water bath set to 135 degrees Fahrenheit in my basement.